sabbirhossainujjal/Bengali-Person-Name-Extractor/README.md

 ```

 ### Testing
-This script run testing on test dataset and returns model prformance (f1_score).
+This script run testing on test dataset and returns model prformance (f1_score).<br>

+To see list of all available options, do `python testing.py -h`
 N.B: This script is build for data format as dataset-1.
+Please data in proper format.

 ```bash
 $ python testing.py \